Wrens of the Curragh: Novels

 In 1873, they are mentioned in a short story, "The Humby Election", by George Fraser.
 In 2010, author Martin Mallone wrote the novel The Only Glow of the Day about life on the Curragh.
 Likewise, Rose Doyle wrote the novel Friends Indeed in 2011.
 In 2018, novelist Orla McAlinden published The Flight of the Wren, which re-imagined the lives of the women.

 Poetry

 In 2007, the poet Mebh McGuckian featured the Wrens in her volume The Currach Requires No Harbour.

 Music

 The singer Jane McNamee composed a song, "The Curragh Wrens".
 Likewise, Ollie Kennedy wrote the song "The Curragh Wrens" from the perspective of a soldier at the camp; despite the title, the lyrics of the song do not directly refer to the women at all.
 Lankum's song "Hunting the Wren" alludes to the Wrens of the Curragh.
+Plúirín Na mBán, a group composed of Cathy Jordan, Claudia Schwab, and Irene Buckley, recorded Jordan's composition "Curragh Wrens" on their album Female Rambling Sailor and released a video as part of Jordan's Crankies project.

-Podcasts
+Podcast

-In 2019, the first episode of the podcast Historical Whores discussed the Curragh Wrens.
+In 2019, the first episode of the podcast Coquette featured the women.